 Daoists of the Daode guan temple, Zhangye county;

 Cao Jixiang’s Daoist band performing the Ten Offerings ritual, Jingtai county;

 Cao Jixiang’s band seated.

 I’ve also written about a more traditional exorcistic ritual in Gansu that recently aroused the ire of the Party leadership; and for instances elsewhere of leftist campaigns opposing traditional customs, see here.
+For a classic ethnography of a Confucian temple in Gansu, see here.
 Note also the Maoism tag.

 For Qinghai, note Gerald Roche and Wen Xiangcheng, “Modernist iconoclasm, resilience, and divine power among the Mangghuer of the northeast Tibetan plateau”, Asian ethnology 72.1 (2013), with many further citations.